Sony A7 III vs A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A7 III and the Sony A7R III?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Alpha A7 III: